 Unsurprisingly, subjects who quit exercise completely lost most of muscle they’d built.

-But those who continued to train once a week, even those who cut back on both the number of weekly workouts and the number of exercises they did in each workout, were able to maintain most of their muscle mass.
+But those who continued to train once a week, even those who cut back on the number of sets they did in each workout, were able to maintain most of their muscle mass.
 In addition, both maintenance programs increased strength by 7–8%.

 The same principle holds true when it comes to maintaining aerobic power.